-In the Lindsay Core Area, during 8:30am-4:30pm on weekdays, on-street parking is free for up to two hours and parking at municipally-owned lots is free for up to four hours.
-Municipal parking lot users who require daily parking durations greater than four hours are able to purchase City-issued parking permits for that purpose.
-In the Fenelon Falls and Bobcaygeon Core Areas, on-street parking is restricted to 12 hours unless otherwise posted.
+In the Lindsay Core Area, during 8:30am-4:30pm on weekdays, on-street parking is free for up to two hours and parking at municipal parking lots is free for 2-4 hours depending on the lot.
+Municipal parking lot users who require greater daily parking durations are able to purchase City-issued parking permits for that purpose.
+In the Fenelon Falls and Bobcaygeon Core Areas, on-street and off-street parking are generally restricted to 12 hours per day unless otherwise posted.